Engineering-Change-Computing-Team/eng-change-computing-project/README.md

 The app allows you to draw an area of land that you want analysed -- a graph is returned detailing how much carbon is contained in any area of farmland as well as carbon in . </br>

-We use a machine learning model trained to predict the carbon content using satellite image data, allowing for real time measurements without needing to do any soil sampling saving huge amounts of time and money. </br>
+We use a machine learning model trained to predict the carbon content using satellite image data, allowing for real time measurements without needing to do any soil sampling, saving huge amounts of time and money. </br>

 <!-- The front-end is in the '/eng-change-computing-project/workspace' directory and is made using Flutter, whilst the back-end is in the '/eng-change-computing-project/server' directory and is made using Python.
 The back-end consists of a server made using Flask.
 This runs a machine learning model which was trained to estimate carbon content by returning a carbon intensity graph given latitude & longitude coordinates.
 The front-end has a map which allows you to draw your area to be analysed and a results page which displays the carbon graph. </br> -->